FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-05-03-cross-field-validation-using-angular-reactive-forms.md

 }
 ```

-This is a simple form defining four different fields you can type in the values. `firstName` and `lastName` are simple text fields, `age` is a number, and `room` is a select box which holds three values given above in the `rooms` array.
+This is a form defining four different fields you can type in the values. `firstName` and `lastName` are text fields, `age` is a number, and `room` is a select box which holds three values given above in the `rooms` array.

 The template to this can look like